Classical shadows of stated skein representations at roots of unity: Introduction

 which is coassociative in that it does not depend on the order we glue the arcs \textit{i.e.} for four distinct boundary arcs $a,b,c,d$, one has $i_{|a\#b}\circ i_{|c\#d} = i_{|c\#d}\circ i_{|a\#b}$.
 In particular, for each topological triangulation $\Delta$ of $\mathbf{\Sigma}$, one has an injective morphism of algebras

-Here $\mathbb{T}$ denotes the triangle (\textit{i.e.} a disc with three punctures on its boundary) and the tensor product runs over the faces of the triangulation; see Section 2 for precise definitions.
+Here $\mathbb{T}$ denotes the triangle, \textit{i.e.} a disc with three punctures on its boundary.
+A punctured surface is \textit{triangulable} if it can be obtained from a disjoint union of triangles by gluing some pair of boundary arcs (=faces of triangles) together.
+A \textit{topological triangulation} is the data of such a union of triangles together with the pairs of glued boundary arcs.
+In Equation \eqref{eq: le morph2}, the tensor product runs over the faces of the triangulation; see Section 2 for precise definitions.